How to Get the Testing Accommodations You Need in College

 Gather documentation — like a recent medical report or psychological evaluation — stating your disability and a list of accommodations you'll need that can help you succeed in college.

-If you have already gained ADA status, you'll come to the meeting with a letter from a doctor or lawyer proving that you have the legal right to ADA accommodations.
+If you already hold proof that you meet that definition of disability under the ADA, you’ll come to the meeting with a letter from your doctor or lawyer proving this.

 Along with this documentation, you can share with the disability services representative how your disability impacts your learning and daily life.

-These representatives are typically not the ones who make the decision to approve your ADA status and testing accommodations.
+These representatives are typically not the ones who make the decision to approve your requests and testing accommodations.
 Some may have that authority.
-But usually, these representatives are there to administer how the decision — which is typically made off campus — is met, fulfilled, or accommodated.
+But these representatives are usually there to administer how the decision — typically made off campus — is met, fulfilled, or accommodated.

 3 Determine What Testing Accommodations You Need

-If you had an individualized education program (IEP) up through 12th grade, just remember that your IEP does not follow you to college.
-It's not an approved plan at the postsecondary level.
+If you had an individualized education program (IEP) up through 12th grade, just remember that your IEP does not follow you to college, as it’s not an approved plan at the postsecondary level.

-But, it can be a jumping-off point with the doctor, lawyer, or qualified campus staff member who helps you gain access to ADA accommodations.
+But, it can be a jumping-off point with the doctor, lawyer, or qualified campus staff member who helps you assemble your list of requested accommodations on campus.

-Then, at your meeting, you can discuss and review your ADA-approved plan with your school's disability services representative.
+Then, at your meeting, you can discuss and review your list at your meeting with your school’s disability services representative.

 4 Notify Your Professor of the Test Accommodation If Needed